dwalend/Disentangle/README.md

         /**
          * @return Some negative integer, zero, or a positive integer as the first argument is less than, equal to, or greater than the second, or None if they can't be compared
          */
-        //todo look again for a version that handles NaNs and infinities def tryCompare(x: Double, y: Double): Option[Int] = {
+        def tryCompare(x: Double, y: Double): Option[Int] = {
           Option(x.compareTo(y))
         }